Why should some dogs be screened for glaucoma?

 Based on the observations, the findings are classified as "normal", "uncertain" or "affected" for pectinate ligament abnormality.
 This helps assess your dog's risk of developing glaucoma.

-Gonioscopy is often recommended as an additional examination to standard eye examination for breeds with a known predisposition to hereditary glaucoma.
-The examination is usually carried out once after the dog has reached one year of age, often in connection with the first eye examination.
-For details on eye lighting, visit NSVO.
+Gonioscopy is often recommended as an adjunct to standard eye exams for breeds with a known predisposition to hereditary glaucoma.
+The exam is usually performed once after the dog is one year old, often in conjunction with the first eye exam.
+For details on eye exams visit NSVO.

 It is important to consult a licensed optometrist to get an accurate assessment and recommendations based on your dog's breed and individual needs.